GregWells/3402FinalProject/README.md

 ### Overview of files in repository

 * Describe the directory structure, if any.
-* List all relavent files and describe their role in the package.
+* List all relevant files and describe their role in the package.
 * An example:
-  * droneenv.py: This reads the "busy_day.in" file supplied by kaggle and instantates the environment.
+  * droneenv.py: This reads the "busy_day.in" file supplied by Kaggle and instantiates the environment.
   * Drone_v.0xx.ipynb: Instantiates the environment, performs checks and doublechecks, then trains a model.
   * DroneProcess_v.005.ipynb: Utilizes the trained model to produce the submission.csv file.
   * DroneML_Notes_v002.ipynb: Notes taken during project (not needed to reproduce results)

 ### Software Setup
     * Install Anaconda Navigator: https://docs.anaconda.com/navigator/install/
-    * From the Anaconda navigator primary window, open a command window and install all neccessary modules
+    * From the Anaconda navigator primary window, open a command window and install all necessary modules
         * pip install numpy
         * pip install pandas
         * pip install matplotlib